-Universities graduate lack tangible job skills.
-Machines keep doing are of the work the humans used to do.
+It’s true — many universities graduate lack tangible job skills.
+Besides that, machines keep doing are of the work the humans used to do.
 What does it mean?
-It means you must continually invest in work skills if you want stay employed.
+It means you better continually invest upgrade your skills if you want stay employed.

 From a business perspective, b-schools are falling to provide both the knowledge and the methods of skill development needed to prosper in the 21st Century.
 Employers don’t need more “theory wonks,” — employees long on theory and short on action.